-However, one theory is that it increases levels of a neurotransmitter called gamma-aminobutyric acid, or GABA.
+However, one theory is that it increases levels of a neurotransmitter called gamma-aminobutyric acid (GABA).

-When GABA is present in large abundance, it can increase sleepiness.
-In fact, this the way in which certain anti-anxiety medications like Xanax function (7).
+When GABA is present in abundant levels, it can increase sleepiness.
+In fact, this the way in which certain anti-anxiety medications like Xanax function (

 Some small studies support valerian root as an effective sleep aid.